nbuesing/buesing.dev/content/post/kafka-summit-europe-2021.md

 This Kafka Summit, like the ones before it, was fantastic.
 Tons of content to choose from and an excellent virtual venue to use to consume that content.
 I highly recommend watching many of the sessions on demand.
 I am working through more content myself, but best to share what I have uncovered so far before I wait until I see everything I want to see.

-For the next 3 weeks these presentations are available throught he on-demand portal, located at [KafkaSummit](https://kafkasummit.io).
-Once the videos are archived, I will update this and reference them directly.
-Apache Kafka maintains an excellent catalog of presnetations at [https://kafka.apache.org/videos](https://kafka.apache.org/videos).
+Until mid-June these presentations are available through the on-demand portal, located at [KafkaSummit](https://kafkasummit.io).
+Once the videos are archived, I will update this and reference them.
+Apache Kafka maintains an excellent catalog of presentations at [https://kafka.apache.org/videos](https://kafka.apache.org/videos).

 ## "Mistakes - I've Made a Few.
 Blunders in Event-driven Architecture"
 ### Simon Aubury, Thoughtworks